burtcorp/jara/README.md

 ```
 $ jara release --environment production --bucket artifact-bucket --archiver tgz
 ```

+The `tgz` archiver is the default when Puck is not installed.

 Sometimes your source code isn't enough to run the application.
 If you're using Jarå to create a tarball of a purely client side web application you might want to minify all JavaScript and CSS files before the artifact is created.
 This can be done like this (assuming you have a `Makefile` with a `minify` target):